Lshiff/VirtualPlannerBackend/README.md

 # Endpoints:

 /goal/                   Shows all goals

 /goal/weekly/            Shows all goals with goal_type="weekly"

 /goal/monthly/           Shows all goals with goal_type="monthly"

 /work/                   Shows all work objects

-/work/daily/ shows all work objects with work_type = "daily"
+/work/daily/             Shows all work objects with work_type = "daily"

 /work/after_school/      Shows all work objects with work_type = "after_school"

 /work/daily/<int>/       Shows all work objects with work_type = "daily" AND due_date corresponds to the day of the week of <int> (0-6, Sun-Sat)

 /work/after_school/<int>/ Same as ^^ but with work_type="after_school"